 Please click through the menu on the left of this page to access information.

 We recommend bookmarking this page and checking back for additional updates as we get closer to the event.

-Speaker Registration Deadline: If you have not registered, please do so by Friday, August 7 to confirm your speaking slot.
-Click here to register with the access code APISCSPK20.
+Speaker Registration Deadline: If you have not registered, please do so by Tuesday, August 31 to confirm your speaking slot.
+Click here to register with the access code APISSPKR21.

 Schedule, Timing & Speaker Profiles

-The schedule will be posted on our event website the week of August 3.
+The schedule will be posted on our event website using Sched.

 All track sessions are thirty (30) minutes, inclusive of Q&A. Please confirm your timing on the schedule once it is published.

 If you would like to make updates to your speaker profile (biography, headshot, titles), send updates directly to firstname.lastname@example.org, so they can be integrated with the virtual platform.

 ASC 2021 will be hosted on the virtual event platform Hopin that will allow speakers to deliver content live or pre-recorded and join live for Q&A at the end of the session.
 Hopin is a virtual venue with multiple interactive areas that allows attendees to move in and out of rooms just like an in-person event and enjoy speaker content and making personal connections.

 View our short Hopin Speaker Training Video here.